NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Wereant Sentinel.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Mandibles"
-    desc: "`pf2:1` Mandibles +36 ()\n__Damage__  3d10 + 20 slashing plus werecreature-curse-of-the-werecreature,knockdown"
+    desc: "+36 ()\n__Damage__  3d10 + 20 slashing plus werecreature-curse-of-the-werecreature,knockdown"

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Khopesh"
-    desc: "`pf2:1` Khopesh +38 (magical, trip)\n__Damage__  3d8 + 20 slashing"
+    desc: "+38 (magical, trip)\n__Damage__  3d8 + 20 slashing"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The wereant changes into their humanoid, hybrid, or animal shape.
 Each shape has a specific, persistent appearance.
 A true wereant's natural form is their hybrid shape.
 In humanoid shape, they use their original humanoid size, lose their jaws and claw Strikes, and gain a melee fist Strike that deals bludgeoning damage equal to the slashing damage dealt by their mandibles.
-In animal shape, they take the form of a Medium giant ant, gain a climb Speed of 20 feet, gain Grab on their mandibles Strike, and lose their weapon Strikes.\n\n* * *\n"
+In animal shape, they take the form of a Medium giant ant, gain a climb Speed of 20 feet, gain Grab on their mandibles Strike, and lose their weapon Strikes.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "[[Creature Family Ability Glossary/(Werecreature) Curse of the Werecreature|Curse of the Wereant]]"
     desc: " (curse,primal) This curse affects only humanoids\n\n**Saving Throw** DC 34 Fortitude check.\n\nOn each full moon, the cursed creature must succeed at another Fortitude save or turn into a wereant until dawn.\n\nThe creature is under the GM's control and goes on a rampage for half the night before falling [[Conditions/Unconscious|Unconscious]] until dawn."